 1957 Sean Dickson (lead singer for The Soup Dragons) is born in Scotland.

 1956 The movie Rock Around The Clock, about a concert promoter (played by DJ Alan Freed) who brings Rock and Roll to the masses, opens in theaters.
 The film stars Bill Haley and His Comets and is named after their hit song.
 It is one of the first movies based on rock music and aimed at teenagers.

-1953 Robert Johnson (KC and the Sunshine Band)
+1953 Robert Johnson (drummer for KC & The Sunshine Band) is born.

 1953 Patti Page's "(How Much Is) That Doggie In The Window?" hits #1 in America.
 A version by Lita Roza later tops the chart in the UK.